There are so many premium credit cards available today. Learn which one is best for you with our comprehensive guide (and interactive chart).

 My hunch is that we’ve reached peak saturation of premium cards as banks run into the reality that there is a limit to how many cards with a $450+ annual fee people are willing to have in their wallet.
 It’s worth noting that the Sapphire Reserve, the card that started this movement, reportedly lost over $330 million for JPMorgan Chase (though also captured a very loyal and affluent customer base for them).

 As a result – we’re now seeing the banks focus more on attracting customers to their mid-range cards with annual fees in the $95 – $250 range.
-Card products like the Chase Sapphire Preferred and The Gold Card by American Express offer a ton of value – especially if the goal is to maximize points earn.
+Card products like the Chase Sapphire Preferred, The Gold Card by American Express and the recently refreshed Green Card by American Express offer a ton of value – especially if the goal is to maximize points earn.
 I predict we’ll see more products like these in the near future along with rich sign up offers.
 The takeaway for now is to consider jumping on the premium cards today before the banks turn their attention elsewhere.